 Indicate the units for numeric data in the header titles, such as “Price ($)”, “Protein (g)”, and “Time (hrs)”.
 Avoid repeating the units in each row.
 However, units like % can be an exception if they help the users read the data faster.

 Column on Regular Width

 Right-aligned numeric columns

 Left-aligned text columns

-The data row is a fixed height (54pt).
-Avoid using multiple lines within a row since it makes it more difficult to quickly scan the data in the table.
+The height of the data row adapts to the text size, the padding of the top and bottom is 11 pt.
+Avoid using multiple lines within a row since it makes it more difficult to scan the data in the table.